Frequently Asked Questions

 Is the Cross-Under Bitless Bridle too Strong?

-I have heard some people express concern about the strength of the cross-under bitless, wondering if it’s too strong.
-Imagine if you are using a side-pull bitless bridle, halter or a bit – if you put six grams of pressure on the reins then all six grams will be felt by the horse in one location, the nose or mouth.
-With a Dr Cooks bitless bridle you still apply the same pressure to the reins, six grams, but now the horse feels it in four or six places around the head.
+I've heard people express concern about the strength of the cross-under bitless, wondering if it’s too strong.
+Imagine if you are using a side-pull bitless bridle, halter or a bit – if you put six grams of pressure on the reins then all six grams will be felt by the horse in one single location, the nose or mouth.
+With a cross-under bitless bridle you still apply the same pressure to the reins, six grams, but now the horse feels it in four or six places around the head.
 This means that in each pressure spot the actual pressure is quite small.
-Also the pressure is being applied by a soft wide strap. not a rope or piece of metal.
-But the response from the horse is fantastic, which makes this the most humane bridle ever created.
+Also the pressure is being applied by a soft wide strap, not a rope or piece of metal.
+The response from the horse is easy and clear, which makes this a very humane bridle.

 Can I Compete in a Bitless Bridle?

 The current competition rules in Australia are set by Equestrian Australia (EA) (www.equestrian.org.au).
-The rules vary according to the sport, see below.
+The rules vary according to the sport and are updated regularly.

 Can I control my Horse in a Bitless Bridle?
-Is it Safe?
+Can I Stop my Horse?

 Yes you can.
 A bitted horse is not necessarily in control.
 Most of those horses out there bolting, bucking, rearing, pig-rooting, shying etc., are all wearing bits!
 The bit by it’s very nature causes pain, that is the basis of it’s operation.
 Even the gentlest of hands are still manipulating and putting pressure on a mucous membrane inside someones mouth.
 This pain causes a reaction.
 In the horse this is seen as flight, fight or freeze.
 Basically it makes no sense to cause a 500 or 600kg flight animal pain when you’re sitting on it’s back!